 - Steel Industry

-- Function: is the categorization mostly based on missions and type of roles of different parts of a company.
-For example:
+- Function: Is the categorization mostly based on missions and type of roles of different parts of a company.

 - Human Resource takes care of people-related missions